-TableBuilder holds over 50 datasets other than PIA.
 There is an open version of the Census data that you are able to go in and play with as a 'Guest' without needing to register.
 This might be good to do if you would like to get a feel for what you can do in TableBuilder before getting access to the PIA dataset.
+Once you have registered you can log in to the PIA dataset using this "All other datasets button on the right.

-To apply for access to TableBuilder go to the ABS registration page (www.abs.gov.au/registration) and select Register

-If your organisation hasn't registered for data access with ABS before, you will need to provide some additional information about your organisation as part of the registration process.

-1. This is the email address you need to write to with any access questions you might have.
+- 1. To apply for access to TableBuilder go to 'How to apply' and select - 2.
+Register.
+If your organisation hasn't registered for data access with ABS before, you will need to provide some additional information about your organisation as part of the registration process. - 3.
+This is the email address you need to write to with any access questions you might have.